neondatabase/website/content/docs/guides/branching-prisma-vercel-github.md

 ### Create new project and deploy the application

-Log in to your Vercel account and navigate to the vercel dashboard.
+Log in to your Vercel account and navigate to the Vercel dashboard.
 Click on the `Add New` button to create a new project.
 When asked to import a Git repository, select the forked repository from your GitHub account.

 Next, you need to configure the project before Vercel can deploy it.

-1. Add the following variables present in the local `.env` file to the `Environment variables` section in the form:
+1. Add the `DATABASE_URL` variable defined in your local `.env` file to the `Environment variables` section in the form.

-   - `DATABASE_URL`: The pooled connection string to the Neon database.
-   - `DIRECT_URL`: The direct connection string to the Neon database.

 2. Under `Build and Output Settings`, toggle `override` for the `Build command` setting and replace it with `prisma generate && next build`.